-The Proposed Scheme will also share the existing carriageway with the Luas Red Line for an approximately 200m section between St James's Hospital and Bow Lane.
-The Proposed Scheme will be constructed to avoid any impacts on the operation of the Luas as the carriageway in the vicinity of the Luas is not being amended.
+The Proposed Scheme will cross the Luas Green Line and the Luas Red Line at grade, on R108 Constitution Hill and R132 Church Street, respectively.
+The construction of the Proposed Scheme in these areas will not affect the operation of the Luas.
 Therefore, there are no significant impacts anticipated to this infrastructure.